 ANZ’s chief financial officer, Michelle Jablko, has resigned after four years, accepting a senior role outside of the finance sector.

-According to media reports, Ms Jablko is set to head up the finance team at Transurban, the toll road company, in early 2021.
+Ms Jablko is set to head up the finance team at Transurban, the toll road company, in early 2021.

 Since joining in 2016, Ms Jablko has been a member of ANZ’s executive committee, a director of ANZ Bank New Zealand, and was an executive sponsor for ANZ’s Pride Network.

 ANZ chief executive officer Shayne Elliot said the bank was “disappointed [she] is leaving”.

 “While we are disappointed Michelle is leaving, we respect her decision and wish her the best in her new role,” he said.

 The CEO said that Ms Jablko could be “incredibly proud of all she has achieved at ANZ”, particularly calling out how she had “transformed [ANZ’s] finance function while also being instrumental in the simplification and strengthening of the organisation”.